JvanKatwijk/qt-dab/README.md

 (".wav" file) resp. the AAC or MP2 frames into a file.
 AAC amd MP2 encoded files can be processed by e.g. VLC.

-The **timeTable** button has only effect if on this channel (ensemble) an EPG service is of was active.
+The **timeTable** button has only effect if on this channel (ensemble) an EPG service is or was active.
 Data from the EPG service is stored, and the timetable is an interpretation of that data.

 Below the **timeTable** button the static (meta)data of the selected autioservice is shown.